LSSTDESC/gcr-catalogs/README.md

 3. DC1 catalog:
    - `dc1`

 Each of the catalogs is specified by a YAML config file, which can be found [here](https://github.com/LSSTDESC/gcr-catalogs/tree/master/GCRCatalogs/catalog_configs).
-The galaxy quantities in these catalogs conform to [this schema](https://docs.google.com/document/d/1rUsImkBkjjw82Xa_-3a8VMV6K9aYJ8mXioaRhz0JoqI/edit).
+The galaxy quantities in these catalogs conform to [the schema](GCRCatalogs/SCHEMA.md).

-## Use GCRCatalogs under the DESCQA Python environment on NERSC
+## Use GCRCatalogs on NERSC

 _Note_: These instructions about Python environment may change in the future.
 If you encounter issues, please check if there's any updates on these instructions.

 `GCRCatalogs` is already installed in the DESCQA Python envoirnment at NERSC.
 To use it:

-### with Jypeter notebooks:
+### In Jypeter notebooks:

-First, [start a NERSC notebook server](https://jupyter-dev.nersc.gov) and open a notebook with Python kernel.
-Make sure you add the DESCQA Python enviornment to `sys.path`:
+First, [start a NERSC notebook server](https://jupyter-dev.nersc.gov) and open a notebook with a Python kernel.
+In the first cell, insert the Python enviornment to `sys.path`:

 For Python 3 (recommended):
 ```python